tjansson60/sinthgunt/trunk/README.txt

 # Windows
-Windows is not yet supported but ffmpeg, Python and GTK+ are available so maybe a future release of TNC will support Windows.
+Windows is not yet supported but ffmpeg, Python and GTK+ are available so maybe a future release of The Sinthgunt Converter will support Windows.

 ###################
 # KNOWN ISSUS / TODO